PeopleForBikes/PeopleForBikes.github.io/content/CONTRIBUTING.md

 ## Guidelines

-These guidelines are general ones that apply globaly to all [PeopleForBikes](https://github.com/PeopleForBikes/) projects.
+These guidelines are general ones that apply globally to all [PeopleForBikes](https://github.com/PeopleForBikes/) projects.

-However it is possible that individual projects have different or more specific reccomendations.
-If there is one, always refer to the `CONTRIBUTING.md` file in the reprository of the project you are working on.
+However it is possible that individual projects have different or more specific recommendations.
+If there is one, always refer to the `CONTRIBUTING.md` file in the repository of the project you are working on.

 - Use the provided templates to file an [issue] or a [pull request].
 - Create a topic branch from where you want to base your work.